 Sahara Parenting Program

-This support group runs every Monday from 6pm to 8pm for parents and their children.
+This support group runs the first Thursday of every month from 6pm to 8pm for parents and their children.
 This is designed to raise awareness and provide education on the issues of building positive healthy relations.

 The topics include: